 To enroll in the Environmental Science Minor, you must add it through the declaration of major form and submit it to the Registrar’s Office through RT.

-- GES 120 – Introduction to Environmental Science
+• GES 120 – Introduction to Environmental Science & Conservation

 and

-At least one of the four courses must be at a 400-level course.
-All courses must be approved by a GES faculty member.
+• At least one of the four courses must be a 400-level course

-A minimum of two of the four ges elective courses must come from the physical geography/environmental science side of the program.
-These courses are designated ges 304 to ges 319, and ges 404 to ges 419 along with select ges 302 or ges 400 approved by your ges faculty advisory.
+• A minimum of two electives must come from the physical geography/environmental science side of the program.
+These courses are designated by course numbers GES 303-319, and GES 403-419, along with select GES 302 or GES 400 special topics courses, depending on the course offering in any given semester (and as approved by your GES faculty advisor).

 Students interested in an environmental science minor must consult a GES department faculty member for assistance in choosing appropriate courses.